Near-expiry diabetic test strip boxes with expiration dates ready for resale review

 • Proper labeling

-These checks help maintain trust within the diabetic test strip resale market.
+These checks help maintain trust within the diabetic test strip evaluation process.

 Step-By-Step: How to Sell Near-Expiry Test Strips